We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 New Castle County gets the overwhelming majority of its revenue from one place – your property taxes.

-As costs for personnel, healthcare, equipment, and services continue to increase, the county is forced into a never-ending cycle of pulling from reserves to cover shortfalls, then raising property taxes to close the deficit and restore reserves.
+With limited options to raise revenue, the County is forced into a never-ending cycle of pulling from reserves to cover shortfalls, then raising property taxes to close the deficit and restore reserves.

 I’ll also push for alternative measures to fund major capital projects to reduce the county’s reliance on borrowing and decrease debt and interest obligations that continue to grow as we fund the construction of new libraries and sewer system upgrades and repairs.